July 5, 2016

 The sports industry is growing.
 The U.S. Bureau of Labor Statistics predicts expansion due to multi-billion dollar profits.
 Expansion can mean opportunities for well-trained, business-minded professionals at all levels.
 Those with a bachelor's degree in sports management have the industry knowledge and practical experience to get ahead.
 The program combines sports management, business and liberal arts courses plus valuable sports-related field experiences to help you enter and succeed in this competitive job arena.

-The U.S. Bureau of Labor Statistics projects that employment of public relations specialists, an important role within the sport management world, will increase 15 percent by 2020.* In addition to public relations, other directions available to you with this degree include:
+The U.S. Bureau of Labor Statistics projects that employment of public relations specialists, an important role within the sport management world, will increase 15% by 2020.* In addition to public relations, other directions available to you with this degree include:

-SNHU's BS in Business Studies with a concentration in Sports Management online combines sports management courses with a broad business education in such areas as accounting, human resources, marketing and more.
-It offers numerous electives and is a transfer-friendly option requiring no internship.
+BS in Business Studies with a concentration in Sports Management online programs combine sports management courses with a broad business education in such areas as accounting, human resources, marketing and more.
 This degree program is ideal for those already working in the field who want to further focus their knowledge in sports management, as well as those who wish to complete their degree.

-Key components of the MS program include honing strong written and communication skills, the ability to think critically and creatively, and developing a keen business sense.
+Key components of MS programs include honing strong written and communication skills, the ability to think critically and creatively, and developing a keen business sense.
 As a student in this program, you'll gain hands-on experience while studying textbook subject matter.

 You can choose marketing, facilities management, event planning or any number of sports management careers.
 An MS in sport management helps get you where you want to go.
 It also connects you with a strong network of alumni who work for sports organizations around the country from pro franchises and sports apparel giants to amateur athletic organizations.